Current (2023) SCCA Solo and NASA Autocross Number and Class Marking Rules

 3.7 - Vehicle Identification

 Both sides.
 Not the front, rear or top, but sides.
+Our sets all come as a set - one for each side, at no extra charge.

 This one's important.
 Nowhere on the car should any other class or number markings be visible while on course.
 We've seen at local events that the codriver's "1" will be stuck on the trunk or roof.
 Technically, this is not legal.
 The same goes with the "L" if your car is being run in the ladies class as well.

 I can't say we've seen this happen in the past, but it's good of the SCCA to clarify.
+Additionally, all class letters we produce are upper case, complying with this line.

 Now we're to the nitty gritty - the sizes.
 8" high for numbers and 4" for class letters.
 That's simple, but the stroke, meaning the thickness of the digits, is also specified at 1 1/4" for numbers and 3/4" for letters.
 This is simply to ensure markings are visible to workers, as thicker, bolder fonts are more easily readable than thinner fonts.